 Who might be the middle-class in India now?
 A fairly straightforward question to ask, right?
 The older I get, even simple questions become difficult, it feels like.

 But even if acceptable measures and hard data could be marshalled, they would still be ill-equipped to nail down a rather elusive concept: whether Indians actually believe and behave as if they are part of the middle class.
-Self-identification of class status is important because it suggests the possibility that Indians may behave in ways that are actually at odds with material realities.
+Self-identification of class status is important because it suggests the possibility that Indians may behave in ways that are actually at odds with material realities."the possibility that Indians may behave in ways that are actually at odds with material realities" is an interesting phrasing that immediately signals that there is something exciting coming.
+So, what is that?

 To investigate this, the latest Lok survey asked respondents from across the country whether they considered their family to be a “middle class” family.